OpenDSA/OpenDSA/RST/en/IS/GraphIntro.rst

    Assume that a vertex index requires two bytes, a pointer requires four bytes, and an edge weight requires two bytes.
-   Then the adjacency matrix for the graph of
-   Figure :num:`Figure #GraphRep`
-   requires :math:`2 |\mathbf{V}^2| = 50` bytes while the adjacency list
-   requires :math:`4 |\mathbf{V}| + 6 |\mathbf{E}| = 56` bytes.
+   Then the adjacency matrix for the directed graph above requires :math:`2 |\mathbf{V}^2| = 50` bytes while the adjacency list requires :math:`4 |\mathbf{V}| + 6 |\mathbf{E}| = 56` bytes.
-   For the graph of Figure :num:`Figure #Undirected`, the adjacency matrix requires the same space as before, while the adjacency list requires :math:`4 |\mathbf{V}| + 6 |\mathbf{E}| = 92` bytes (because there are now 12 edges instead of 6).
+   For the undirected version of the graph above, the adjacency matrix requires the same space as before, while the adjacency list requires :math:`4 |\mathbf{V}| + 6 |\mathbf{E}| = 92` bytes (because there are now 12 edges instead of 6).